ARMmbed/mbed-os-5-docs/docs/api/nfc/SimpleMessageParser.md

 <span class="images">![](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/classmbed_1_1nfc_1_1ndef_1_1common_1_1_simple_message_parser.png)<span>SimpleMessageParser class hierarchy</span></span>

-The MessageParser class parses a buffer of data in input and produces parsing events that are forwarded to its delegate.
-To help you, we offer a more integrated parser (`mbed::nfc::ndef::common::SimpleMessageParser`) that parses well known NFC types records, such as Text, URI or Mime records, and produces usable objects out of the box.
+The SimpleMessageParser class is a more integrated parser than the MessageParser class.
+Like MessageParser, SimpleMessageParser parses data and sends it to its delegate.
+However, SimpleMessageParser also combines MessageParser with a chain record.
+SimpleMessageParser parses well known NFC types records, such as Text, URI or Mime records, and produces usable objects out of the box.

 ### SimpleMessageParser class reference